songzhw/songzhw.github.io/and_exp/2016-02-14-launch-mode.md

   A  | B

 `B->B`, the result would be only one B in the task 2.
 And the B's `onNewIntent` will get called.

+### 3. A(default) --> B(singleInstance)
+Note that even A and B have the same affinity, but now they will stay in two different tasks.
+These two tasks would have a different taskID, but their task affinity would be the same